gre/developer-portal/_docs/dapp/dapp-customisation.md

 Feel free to check out how Lido did it [here](https://github.com/lidofinance/ledgerhq-frame-connector), it is later used in their sdk [here](https://github.com/lidofinance/lido-js-sdk/search?q=web3-ledgerhq-frame-connector)

+The DApp can submit a tx with or without gas fee set.
+If it is set, Ledger Live will use it as is, otherwise, Ledger Live will propose low/medium/high based on gas fee estimations.

 ## 2. Smooth out user experience